AndyCYao/IPFS-Rest-API/README.md

 4. start the IPFS daemon with `ipfs daemon`

 #### Sample curl commands
-A set of postman JSON commands can be found at
+Postman JSON commands can be found at
 `IPFS Collections.postman_collection` in the main directory

 ```